Architecture

 • Content scripts inject a floating toolbar overlay on localhost pages via a Shadow DOM root

-• Inspection mode lets users hover and click elements to annotate them
+• Inspection mode lets users hover and click elements to annotate them, with a live selector hint on the highlight

-• Annotation popover provides comment input, design property editors (font, spacing, layout, colors), and raw CSS editing
+• Annotation popover provides comment input, design property editors (font, spacing, layout, colors), raw CSS editing, image attachments, and a variants intent

 • Badge manager renders numbered pins on annotated elements and rehydrates pending design changes